nodejs/node/deps/uv/docs/src/udp.rst

     :param recv_cb: Callback to invoke with received data.

     :returns: 0 on success, or an error code < 0 on failure.

+    .. versionchanged:: 1.35.0 added support for :man:`recvmmsg(2)` on supported platforms).
+                        The use of this feature requires a buffer larger than 2 * 64KB to be passed to `alloc_cb`.

 .. c:function:: int uv_udp_recv_stop(uv_udp_t* handle)